 While Windows enforces that driver packages themselves are signed by a trusted source, Windows printer drivers can specify queue-specific files that are associated with the use of the device.
 For example, a shared printer can specify a

-CopyFiles directive for arbitrary ICM files.
+CopyFiles directive for arbitrary files.
 These files, which may be copied over alongside the digital-signature-enforced printer driver files are not covered by any signature requirement.
 Furthermore, these files can be used to overwrite any of the signature-verified files that were placed on a system during printer driver install.
-This can allow for LPE to
+The remote printer can also be configured to automatically execute code in any files dropped by the

 SYSTEM on a vulnerable system.